-Before removing the impeller, turn the cross arm on the automatic lubricating grease cup (18) clockwise until it rests against the cover (see Figure 5 in LUBRICATION).
+Before removing the impeller, turn the cross arm on the automatic lubricating grease cup (18) clockwise until it rests against the cover (see Figure 7 in LUBRICATION).
 This will prevent the grease in the cup from escaping when the impeller is removed.

+Use an impeller wrench to remove the impeller (2).
+If an impeller wrench is not available, place a block of wood against one of the vanes, and strike it sharply with a hammer.
+Be careful not to damage the vane.
 Unscrew the impeller in a counterclockwise direction (when facing the impeller).
 Use caution when removing the impeller; tension on the seal spring will be released as the impeller is unscrewed.